The Village of Peace community gathered together, vibrant colourful outfits and joyful faces in Dimona, Israel

 On August 19, 1969, the first five families arrived in Israel's Negev Desert after two and a half years of purification in Liberia.
-They had left Chicago in 1967, following a prophetic vision received by our founding Prince, HRH Prince Ben Ammi Ben-Israel, who saw that the time had come for the African Hebrew Israelites to return to the Promised Land.
+They had left Chicago in 1967, following a prophetic vision received by Nasik HaShalom Ben Ammi Ben Israel (HaMashiahk), who saw that the time had come for the African Hebrew Israelites to return to the Promised Land.

 Since settling in Dimona, the community has lived by a plant-based live-it spanning six decades.
 Not a diet.
 Not a trend.
 A covenant practice rooted in the understanding that the human body thrives on what the earth provides naturally.
 The evidence is in the faces of our elders, the energy of our children, and the vitality of every institution we have built.